AWS Fargate vs. ECS classic: Which One is Best for My Workload?

 If you want to use containers in AWS, you have three main options:

-Before we continue, a clarification: Fargate is a launch type option in ECS or EKS.
-Without Fargate, you must manage the EC2 instances or other servers on which your Docker containers run.
+Before we continue, a clarification: AWS Fargate is a launch type option in ECS or EKS.
+Without Fargate, you must manage the EC2 virtual machines (instances) or other servers on which your Docker containers run.
 For many, this is an undesirable layer of complexity.
-When you use the Fargate launch type, you can focus on building and maintaining your applications because AWS manages the underlying EC2 instances for you.
+When you use the Fargate launch type, you can focus on building and maintaining your applications because AWS manages the underlying instances for you.

 Kubernetes (EKS)